-The amendment of the Banking Act and the PSA explained above also aims to develop the sharing of AML/CFT systems and services among financial institutions.
-Under the amended PSA, service providers are required to obtain approval from the regulator to provide transaction filtering and monitoring services delegated by certain financial institutions.
-By introducing the approval system, the regulator will be able to conduct inspection and supervision of such service providers, to ensure the quality of their business operations.
-According to a press release of 13 October 2022, the Japanese Bankers Association has decided to establish a corporation that provides AI scoring on risks of alerts issued by each bank's transaction monitoring system and support for the sophistication of each bank's AML/CFT operations, subject to approval under the amended PSA.
+The amendment of the Banking Act and the PSA explained in the preceding subsection (New Regulatory Framework for Stablecoins) also aims to develop sharing of AML/CFT systems and services among financial institutions.
+Under the amended PSA, for providing transaction filtering and monitoring services delegated by certain financial institutions, service providers are required to obtain approval from the regulator.
+By introducing the approval system, the regulator will be able to conduct inspection and supervision on such service providers for ensuring the quality of their business operations.
+The Japanese Bankers Association has established a corporation that provides AI scoring on risks of alerts issued by each bank's transaction monitoring system and supports for sophistication of each bank's AML/CFT operations.